bacchinl/Master_2_Lucie_Bacchin_2025/ELMERICE/README.md

 SIF is the directory where all the SIF are stored,
  * TOPOGRAPHY* to make the TOPOGRAPHY restart file that you will use to lauch the simulation
  * OPTI* to do the optimization on the variable eta
- * STRESS* to calculate the Cauchy stress tensor from the calculated viscosity/ velocities
+ * STRESS* to calculate the Cauchy stress tensor from the calculated velocities, need to be calculated from an optimized beta, and set a Weertman law !

 ###### TEST ####